fastapi/fastapi/docs/alternatives.md

     It <a href="https://github.com/huge-success/sanic/issues/761" target="_blank">still doesn't implement the ASGI spec for Python asynchronous web development</a>, but it clearly inspired Uvicorn and Starlette, that are currently faster than Sanic in open benchmarks.

 !!! check "Inspired **FastAPI** to"
-    Find a way to have crazy performance.
+    Find a way to have a crazy performance.

-    That's why **FastAPI** is based on Starlette, as it is the fastest framework available (tested by third party benchmarks).
+    That's why **FastAPI** is based on Starlette, as it is the fastest framework available (tested by third-party benchmarks).

 ### <a href="https://moltenframework.com/" target="_blank">Molten</a>